aressler38/cuda-boilerplate/README.md

 # About

-This boilerplate should make one program that runs one nvidia cuda kernel, which calls a `complex_t` that is linked by device and host when built.
+This boilerplate creates one program that runs one nvidia cuda kernel comprised of a `complex_t` that is linked by device when built.
 The idea is to have cuda code built and linked via nvcc and host/app code built with g++.
 We're using the separate compilation mode with nvcc, so the Makefile has an extra step that links the cuda code.
 The host linker will link the object(s) created by nvcc.

 # Requirements

+Currently testing on a GTX 960 (Nvidia compute level 5.2).
-Nvidia compute level 5.2, >=5; although, this value can be adjusted.
+Although, the compute value can be adjusted by `NVCC_FLAGS` in the Makefile.
+GNU Make, g++.
-The drivers.
-The Nvidia sdk, nvcc.
+You need graphics drivers for your Nvidia chipset, the Nvidia sdk, nvcc.

 # Building